shrinerb/shrine/doc/advantages.md

 thumbnail #=> #<Tempfile:/var/folders/.../image_processing20180316-18446-1j247h6.png>
 ```

-### libvips
+#### libvips

 Probably the biggest ImageProcessing feature is the support for **[libvips]**.
-libvips is also a full-featured image processing library, which can process
+libvips is a full-featured image processing library like ImageMagick, with
-images very rapidly – often multiple times faster than ImageMagick – with low
+impressive performance characteristics – it's often multiple times faster than
-memory usage (see [Why is libvips quick]).
-The `ImageProcessing::Vips` backend
+ImageMagick and has low memory usage (see [Why is libvips quick]).

-implements the same API as `ImageProcessing::MiniMagick`, so you can easily
+The `ImageProcessing::Vips` backend implements the same API as
-swap one for the other.
+`ImageProcessing::MiniMagick`, so you can easily swap one for the other.

 ```rb
 require "image_processing/mini_magick"